-Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of HTML5 Projects: Creating Surveys.
+Join Joseph Lowery for an in-depth discussion in this video About the exercise files, part of Creating Surveys with HTML5.

 I'm very happy to announce that any member of Lynda.com now has access to the exercise files used throughout this title.
 Naturally the information in this course is ultimately intended to be applied to your own web pages.
 However, you may find it helpful to work with the supplied exercise files.
 To practice these steps safely, and without creating your own examples.
 To begin using the file from this site, you download them, extract them, and then store those files in a convenient location, such as your desktop.
 The exercise file folder is organized by chapter, and the chapters are broken down into various lessons.